AbdelrahmanAbdelkader2055/quranicEQA/ReadMe.txt

-عشان المشروع يشتغل معاك لو هتستخدم النوتبوك اول الفايل البايثون, خد الفولدرين دول (اللي موجودين في ملف المضغوط) حطهم في نفس المكان اللي فيهم
-"QuranQA.py" & "(Final) نظام_سؤال_وجواب_في_كتاب_الله_الكريم.ipynb"
+QuranGUI.Py requires the assets and model folders included in the first release of the program, you'll have to download both parts of the 7zip file in order to extract those two folders.
 Folder Names:
 "model" & "assets" (assets is located in the _internal folder)

-to compile QuranQA.py you need to install all the required libraries in "requirements.txt" use anaconda prompt and enter the following command given that you changed the directory to the same one "requirements.txt" is at:
+to compile QuranQA.py you need to install the required libraries in "requirements.txt" after creating your new environement in anaconda prompt.

-pip install -r requirements.txt